wcraft/nicar-2016/steve_doig_database_notes.md

-Steve Doig
+More than 10 great business databases to mine for stories ==

-# greater than 10 great business databases to mine for stories
+Steve Doig, Professor, Cronkite School of Journalism

 * not necessarily business databases
 * there are a ton of databases out there.
   * survey of state agencies, asking "what databases do you keep"